terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. You can now move to the instructions in the step [1-org](../1-org/README.md).

+### Optional Variables

+Some variables used to deploy the step have default values.
+Check if you want to change those values before doing the deploy:

+- **skip_gcloud_download:** By default this option is `true`.
+If you change to false it will download gcloud.
+The default value assumes gcloud is already available outside the module.

 ## Contributing

 Refer to the [contribution guidelines](../CONTRIBUTING.md) for